Skip to Main Content

 The California Conservation Corps partners with State Parks, California Department of Fish and Wildlife, and other organizations to enhance and restore California’s landscapes and watersheds.
 Corpsmembers enrolled the CCC assess habitats, remove invasive vegetation, plant native species, stabilize slopes, or implement additional modifications to enhance the natural environment.
 Corpsmembers may complete this work in forests, rivers, streams, or other sensitive habitats.

-Corpsmembers enrolled in the program receive training and certifications so they can confidently engage in habitat restoration projects.
+Corpsmembers assigned to natural resource, or grade, crews receive training and certifications so they can confidently engage in habitat restoration projects.
 Professional development courses, offered in collaboration with industry and community college partners, also prepare young adults for future careers.
 Overall, this program supports workforce development while also providing tangible benefits to California’s diverse landscapes.

 Why We Work